 No, Wells Fargo Platinum does not offer cash back rewards.
 Wells Fargo Platinum does not have any type of rewards.
 The card’s signature feature is an introductory APR of 0% for 18 months on purchases and 0% for 18 months on qualifying balance transfers.
 Balance transfers do incur a balance transfer fee of 3% intro for 120 days, then up to 5% (min $5), though.
 Wells Fargo Platinum card also has a $0 annual fee.

 You could use Wells Fargo Platinum to get cash back through a cash advance.
 You can withdraw cash against your card’s credit line at either an ATM (with a PIN) or a Wells Fargo branch.
 But cash advances are expensive and should only be an option if you need emergency cash.
 There’s a hefty cash advance fee on the amount of each transaction, and interest accumulates at a higher APR than the regular rate.
 Credit card cash advances are always expensive, so it’s best to reserve them for emergency use only.

 Given the high costs, you should avoid cash advances.
 But it’s still worth knowing how to perform such a transaction and how much it will cost should you need to get one in an emergency.
 And the first step in being able to do a Wells Fargo cash advance is requesting a PIN from customer service.

 To get a Wells Fargo cash advance PIN, call customer service at (800) 642-4720.
 After that, you’ll be able to take out up to $500 in cash per day from your line of credit, up to your cash advance limit.

 If you have a Wells Fargo checking account, you can link it to your credit card as overdraft protection.
 If your bank account balance dips below zero, you’ll get a cash advance from your credit card to cover transactions.
 But this isn’t a great option.
-You’ll pay a $12.50 fee for advances under $50, and $20 for anything above.
-Plus, the same high cash advance APR applies right away.
+You’ll pay no fee for advances of $5 or less, but you will be charged a $35 fee for advances over $5.
+Plus, your card’s high cash advance APR applies right away.